termpaint/termpaint/doc/termpaintx.rst

   Returns NULL on failure.

+  Handling of the WINCH (window size changed) signal is automatically setup if possible.

 .. c:function:: termpaint_integration *termpaintx_full_integration_from_controlling_terminal(const char *options)

   Creates an integration object with the given options.
 It tries finding a connected